pvtl/docker-dev/docs/php.md

 ## Connecting to Microsoft SQL Server

-The Docker Dev containers currently use Debian 11 (Bullseye) under the hood.
+Our modern PHP images use Debian 13 (Trixie) under the hood.
 These instructions are specific to that version of Debian.

 ### Step 1: Switch to the root user
 ```bash